 advanced ocular technology

 This type of surgery involves the correction of refractive errors (myopia, hyperopia, astigmatism and presbyopia or strain eye).
 In order to achieve a correct focusing of objects on the retina a lens is placed between the retina and the object to compensate the deviation of light rays.
 The most common methods include eyeglasses or contact lenses.
-Refractive surgery significantly improves the quality of living since it eliminates the dependence on external lenses.
+Refractive surgery significantly improves life quality since it eliminates the dependence on external lenses.